MarchelGunawan/HackerRank-ProblemSolving/Easy/A Very Big Sum/README.md

 # A Very Big Sum
 In this challenge, you need to calculate and print the sum of elements in an array, considering that some integers may be very large.

-Function Description

-Complete the  function with the following parameter(s):

-: an array of integers
-Return

-: the sum of the array elements

 # Solution
-For the solution same with case <a href="">Simple Array Sum</a>
+For the solution same with case [Simple Array Sum](https://github.com/MarchelGunawan/HackerRank-ProblemSolving/tree/main/Easy/Simple%20Array%20Sum)